-We write 50 with the tens column offset TO THE RIGHT, but the Hebrew numerals for the numbers from 10 to 90 start with the letter Yod, the tenth letter of the 22.
+We write 50 with the tens column offset TO THE LEFT, with subsequent powers of ten pushing the ones column off TO THE RIGHT.
+In contrast, the Hebrew numerals for the numbers from 10 to 90 start with the letter Yod, the tenth letter of the 22.
 The letter Yod is written ABOVE the line of the text that all other letters occupy.
 Let me try a comparison that may help bridge this conceptual gap — to shift or more precisely, as we’ll be seeing later, turning sideways our own fundamental paradigm with a rotation of our notion of “up.”

 The MicroSoft notepad program offers a word wrap feature that sets the column width to the window size.
 If the user has a smaller window open for composing and saving the text, it will deregulate the line-display when the same file is opened in a larger window.

 The concept of wrapping (understood as one component of today’s technological conveniences, the Graphic User Interface, or GUI) can be useful for looking at what the Jerescope does with Hebrew texts because both work with two dimensions.